amargheritini/centosproject/README.md

 # centosproject

-This project permit deployment of a VirtualBox infarstructure with 1 Ubuntu Controller and 2 Centos workers beloning of a Docker Swarm infrastructure
+This project permit deployment of a VirtualBox infarstructure with 1 Ubuntu Controller and 2 Centos workers beloning in a Docker Swarm infrastructure